asosnovsky/pdfmajor/doc-src/api.md

 All of these classes extend the LTContainer class.

 - LTXObject: a layout item containing other additional layout items
-- LTCharBlock: a layout item containing LTChars
+- LTCharBlock: a layout item containing LTChars, this corresponds to whenever a `TJ` or `Tj` operators is issued within a text object.
+- LTTextBlock: a layout item containing LTCharBlocks, note that this directly corresponds to the `BT` and `ET` operators pair in the pdf standard

 #### Layout Components
 All of these classes extend the LTComponent class.